nutrition

 Why Vitamin D Deficiency Is So Common in PCOS

-Vitamin D isn't just a vitamin — it functions more like a hormone in the body, interacting with receptors in nearly every tissue, including the ovaries.
-So it makes sense that when levels are low, hormonal systems feel the knock-on effect.
+Vitamin D isn't really a vitamin at all, it behaves more like a hormone in the body, interacting with receptors in nearly every tissue, including the ovaries.
+So it makes sense that when levels drop, hormonal systems feel the knock-on effect.

-Studies suggest that vitamin D deficiency may be significantly more prevalent among women with PCOS than in the general population.
-Research has observed that women with PCOS and lower vitamin D levels may also tend to have higher circulating androgen levels — including testosterone and DHEA-S — which are the hormones most closely linked to symptoms like irregular periods, acne, and excess hair growth (hirsutism).
+Vitamin D deficiency appears to be much more common among women with PCOS than in the general population.
+Women with PCOS and lower vitamin D levels also tend to have higher circulating androgen levels, including testosterone and DHEA-S, which are the hormones most closely linked to symptoms like irregular periods, acne, and excess hair growth (hirsutism).

 Why are women with PCOS particularly vulnerable?
 Several factors may be at play: